TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 71/Psalms 71.12.md

 ---

-O God, be not far from me; O my God, make haste to help me.
+God, don't be far from me.
+My God, hurry to help me.